Get insider access

 4. Best Handheld Vacuum For Allergies

 If you suffer from allergies and want a more effective vacuum for sealing fine particles like dust or pet dander, check out the Shark WANDVAC.
 Compared to the Shark UltraCyclone Pet Pro+ and most other handheld vacuums, it has a pretty tiny dirt compartment, so you'll be emptying its dustbin at the end of almost every cleaning session.
 However, it does a much better job sealing in allergens with the standard filter, which isn't even HEPA-rated.
 If you want to increase its filtration performance even further, several third-party manufacturers sell compatible HEPA-rated filters.
 It's also only slightly larger than the highly compact BISSELL AeroSlim/TurboSlim, making it a cinch to stow away in a drawer or cupboard when not in use.

-It's best to go for the WV201 variant over the cheaper WV200 variant, as the former comes bundled with a low-profile charging dock with room for its two included attachments, so you won't have to find another place to tuck them away when you don't need them.
+It's best to go for the pricier WV201 variant over the WV200 variant; the former comes bundled with a low-profile charging dock with room for its included attachments, so you won't have to find another place to tuck them away when they're not in use.
 While there's no miniature turbo brush for cleaning carpeted or fabric surfaces, the included straight suction upholstery tool is still effective in dealing with messes on furniture.
-Unfortunately, the Shark's battery performance is poor, even for a handheld vacuum, as it can only run for about 10 minutes on a charge.
-Like many other handheld vacuums, the manufacturer didn't design the battery to be removed or replaced.
-You can't swap in a freshly charged pack when it runs out of power or buy a replacement battery if the original's ability to hold a charge degrades.
+Unfortunately, the Shark's battery performance is poor, even for a handheld vacuum, as it can only run for about 10 minutes on a full charge.
+Like many other handheld vacuums, the battery isn't removable, so you can't swap in a freshly charged pack when it runs out of power or buy a replacement battery if the original can no longer hold a charge.

 See our review